The 2021 Southwest monsoon is in full force in Arizona

 Because the Desert Southwest even at its moistest is still comparatively dry, clouds form much higher up — especially during the start of the monsoon season.
 It’s not uncommon for the base of thunderstorms to be more than a mile above the ground.

 “Many times if you’re in the valley, you can have cloud bases 7,000 to 10,000 feet above valley floors, typically earlier in the monsoon,” Drozd said. “[Thunderstorms] can have a pretty high cloud base, you can see them from a ways away, and you can get some pretty clear shots.
-Plus we receive a tremendous amount of lightning during that two to three month period.”
+Plus we receive a tremendous amount of lightning during that two- to three-month period.”

-Approximately 1.2 million cloud-to-ground strikes occurred between June and September last year in west Texas, New Mexico and Arizona, a record minimum; the previous lowest total was about 1.9 million strikes for a monsoon season.
-Records only date back to the mid 1990s, but the data highlights a significant anomaly.
+Approximately 1.2 million cloud-to-ground strikes occurred between June and September last year in western Texas, New Mexico and Arizona, a record minimum; the previous lowest total was about 1.9 million strikes for a monsoon season.
+Records date back only to the mid-1990s, but the data highlights a significant anomaly.

-This year, strikes are way up in places like Arizona, but still close to the pre-2020 average.
-We’ll have to await the final tally, although we’ll likely see similar across the region as this monsoon wraps up over the next few weeks.
+This year, strikes are way up in places like Arizona but still close to the pre-2020 average.
+We’ll have to await the final tally, although we’ll probably see similarities across the region as this monsoon wraps up over the next few weeks.